uom-resquant/modelling_book/docs/08_logistic_regression.md

 glm(dependent_var ~ independent_var1 + independent_var2 + independent_var3, data = dataset, family = binomial)
 ```

-Now, let's fit a multiple logistic regression.
+Now, let’s fit a multiple logistic regression.
 The dependent variable, as before, indicates whether arrestees were released with a summons or not.
-Just to make sure that we are modelling the odds of being released with a summons (and not the odds of receiving a harsher treatment), let's recode the `released` variable accordingly.
-The comparison group group always be coded as 1, whereas the reference group should always be coded as 0.
+To ensure that we are modeling the odds of being released with a summons (and not the odds of receiving harsher treatment), we recode the released variable so that "Yes" (released) is coded as 1 and "No" (not released) is coded as 0.

+In logistic regression, the event coded as 1 is the comparison group (the outcome we are modeling the odds for), and the group coded as 0 serves as the reference category.

 ```r